 I’ve been going to TBEX (Travel Bloggers’ Exchange) conferences for a few years now.
 They’re a great way to catch up with blogging trends and to network with fellow bloggers.
 I also enjoy exploring the host city and finding out what is important to the local tourist board.
-So when I went to London’s World Travel Market in November I took the opportunity to chat to the Jerusalem Development Agency about what to expect at this year’s TBEX International in Jerusalem.
+So when I went to London’s World Travel Market in November I took the opportunity to chat to the Jerusalem Development Agency about what to expect at TBEX International in Jerusalem which is to take place in 2017.

 Jerusalem Development Agency